-This category of work refers to all resident generated work requests that fall into no other category.
 These are non-emergency calls made by residents seeking maintenance service.
 These requests for service cannot be planned in advance or responded to before the resident calls.

-It is the policy of the Chatham Housing Authority to complete these work requests within seven (7) days.
+It is the policy of the West Newbury Housing Authority to complete these work requests within seven (7) days.
 However, unless the request is an emergency or entails work that compromises the habitability of the unit, these requests will not be given a priority above scheduled routine and preventive maintenance.
-By following this procedure, the Chatham Housing Authority believes it can achieve both good resident service and a maintenance system that completes the most important work first and in the most cost-effective manner.
+By following this procedure, the West Newbury Housing Authority believes it can achieve both good resident service and a maintenance system that completes the most important work first and in the most cost effective manner.

-I. CONTRACTING FOR SERVICES
+3. CONTRACTING FOR SERVICES

-The Chatham Housing Authority will contract for maintenance services when it is in the best interests of the Authority to do so.
+The West Newbury Housing Authority will contract for maintenance services when it is in the best interests of the Authority to do so.
 When the employees of the Authority have the time and skills to perform the work at hand, they will be the first choice to perform a given task.
 When the employees of the Authority have the skills to do the work required, but there is more work than there is time available to complete it, the Housing Authority will determine whether it is more cost effective to use a contractor to complete the work.
 If the Authority staff does not have the skills to complete the work, a contractor will be chosen.
 In the last instance, the Authority will decide whether it will be cost effective to train a staff member to complete the work.

-Once the decision has been made to hire a contractor, the process set out in the Chatham Housing Authority Procurement Policy will be used.
+Once the decision has been made to hire a contractor, the process set out in the West Newbury Housing Authority Procurement Policy will be used.
 These procedures vary depending on the expected dollar amount of the contract.
-The Maintenance Supervisor and/or Working Foreman will work with the Executive Director to facilitate the contract award.
+The Maintenance Supervisor will work with the Executive Director to facilitate the contract award.
 The Executive Director will be responsible for the contribution of the Maintenance Department to this process.
 The most important aspect of the bid documents will be the specifications or statement of work.
 The clearer the specifications the easier it will be for the Authority to get the work product it requires.